akwiatkowski/gpx2exif/README.md

 Geotagging
 ----------

 Geotag your photos using stored GPX files.
-At this moment it support only Garmin eTrex devices.
+At this moment it supports only Garmin eTrex devices.

 Disclaimer